-Our logo is a taura whiri, a plaited rope.
-The taura whiri, plaited rope, has been used as a metaphor by kaiwhaikōrero (orators) to connect whānau groups through a shared ancestor and to acknowledge a leader’s ability to bring people together.
-It has been applied to various situations where elements come together in unity.
-The taura/rope is made by plaiting aho (strands) made from rolled muka (scraped flax strands).
-Creating a stronger taura (rope) than the aho could on their own.
+Our logo, a taura whiri (plaited rope), symbolizes unity and strength.
+It has been used as a metaphor by kaiwhaikōrero (orators) to connect whānau groups through a shared ancestor and acknowledge a leader’s ability to unite people.
+The taura/rope is made by plaiting aho (strands) made from rolled muka (scraped flax strands), creating a stronger taura (rope) than the aho could on their own.

 The green of our brand references the forest’s foliage and relates to Māori culture and the connection between people and nature.
 The Ngahere, our forests, were the source of materials needed for construction, particularly trees, such as nikau, for their foliage and ponga and use of timber.